 Additionally, the best suggestion I could give to all the freelancers is that always pick a job that you really can work over!
 Never ever try to convince from anything that you know will not be of high quality and would rather take extensive time.

-Always end up with polite and hopeful words when you are done with rest of the requirements.
-Statements like “I would be glad to assist you in the said task” or “Thank You for the invitation of the proposal “ (You usually get invited by the clients to send a proposal if they find your skills relevant to their jobs.
-This brings a sense of completeness in your whole proposal.
-Besides, courtesy is recommended 🙂
+Always end your proposal with politeness.
+Statements like “I would be glad to assist you with the task” or “Thank you for inviting me to write a proposal” (you usually get invited by the clients to write a proposal if they find your skills relevant to their job).
+Doing this brings a sense of completeness to your proposal.
+Besides, courtesy never hurts.

 I have also included the methods of writing proper proposals and receiving payments straight to your bank account.